Margherita Pizza

 Margherita pizza or ‘pizza Margherita’ is the simplest, yet most difficult pizza to absolutely nail. with such simple ingredients, there is nowhere to hide mistakes.
 This recipe is fairly true to ‘authentic’ Italian pizza.
+Let’s learn how to make the best homemade pizza you’ve ever made!

 Margherita pizza is made with a simple tomato sauce, buffalo mozzarella, a drizzle of olive oil, and fresh basil leaves.
-The simplicity and freshness of the ingredients are what make this pizza so phenomenal.
+The simplicity and freshness of the ingredients are what makes this pizza so phenomenal.
 Outside of the authentic fresh Italian ingredients, Neapolitan-style pizza is the technique of quickly cooking pizza at very high temperatures.

 After much trial and error, I’ve finally cracked the code for making really good homemade pizza without expensive equipment.